microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ## Customize the anchor selection

-The anchor element in a `ScrollView` is used to maintain the content of the view port when the scrolling content changes.
+The anchor element in a `ScrollView` is used to maintain the content of the viewport when the scrolling content changes.
 For example in a list, the center item's position on screen can be maintained when items earlier in the list are removed.

 The `ScrollView` raises its AnchorRequested event to allow handlers to influence the anchor selection.
+AnchorRequested is raised within the `ScrollView`'s arrange pass, before its content is arranged and its properties are updated.

 ### Set an explicit anchor element